cvlc/etcd3-bootstrap/README.md

 # ebs-bootstrap
+## Introduction
-Bootstraps an EBS volume for an EC2 instance
+This tool, written in Golang and based on [Monzo's etcd3 bootstapper](github.com/monzo/etcd3-bootstrap), bootstraps an EBS volume for an EC2 instance.

+## Terraform
+A [Terraform module](terraform/modules/attached_ebs) allowing for 1..m EBS volumes to be automatically attached to autoscaling instances is included for convenience and automation.
+Documentation can be found [here](terraform/modules/attached_ebs/README.md).